 The cost of these equity settled transactions with employees is measured by reference to the fair value of the equity instruments at the date at which they are granted.
 The fair value of shares is determined by the price on grant date and of options using the Black & Scholes model, further details of which are given in Note 18.
-In valuing equity settled transactions, no account is taken of any performance conditions, other than conditions linked to the price of the shares of King River (market conditions) if applicable.
+In valuing equity settled transactions, no account is taken of any professional date at the grant date and divide the the grant of the shares of King Binne (merilet and divide the the grant of the shares of King Binne (merilet and divide the the grant of the shares of the share of the shares of the sh of any performance conditions, other than conditions linked to the price of the shares of King River (market conditions) if applicable.